vxbinaca/archive-env-NG/FAQ.md

 As of 7/23/2018 I've uploaded ~110,000 items.
 I've had DMCA requests for about 10 of them, and a few hundred were requested to be removed either by me or a subject that was in the videos that staff ended up taking care of for me.

+In short: I've had an increadibly low rate of anger over my actions, and mostly joy and appreciation.
+For a hobby, that's pretty good.
+I'd rather the information by up than not.

+*What are your feelings on copyright*

+I do not subscribe to the concept of intellectual property.
+I don't believe in trademarks, patents, state/industry secrets or copyright especially.
+Fire wasn't invented but borrowed from nature that created it - likely lightening on a tree - and purposed by humans.
+The internet is the best method of distribution we've had since verbal communication of small groups of tool weilding proto-humans because it not only removes most barriers to access but democratizes access to information.
+Why are we locking up culture so a class of non-creating managers and lawyers can make money, while the artists who ostensibly benefit from it make 1/10th if they're lucky?
+Is there a physical loss when a bit-perfect copy of a file is made?
+Boosting a crate of records from the back of record store delivery truck isn't the same as copying a file.

+In short: All information should be availble to everyone at any time instantly, anything stopping it wastes the energy of humanity both in trying to stop it and circumventing the controls.
+It also damages the collective knowledge of humanity.

 __Related material for your consideration:__